rosehartman/frog-trap/trap_model_manduscript copy.md

 $δlogλ_sMAX$ may change depending on the survival of the life stages that use that information.
 We held predation constant at 50%.
 We defined a trade-off between juvenile and adult survival by changing the juvenile recruitment rate by 40% to 1000% while simultaneously changing the adult survival by the inverse of the change in juvenile survival.

 Some dispersal causes there to be some value in poor information on the population level (the peak of the growth rate curve is greater than the growth rate at zero dispersal, see Fig 2).
 However, the difference between the peak of the metapopulation growth rate and the growth rate of the predator-free patch by itself ($δlogλ_sMAX$) depends on predation and survival of each life stage (Fig 4).
 Greater investment in adult survival decreases the value of having a proportion of juveniles disperse to the predator patch.
-Greater investment in juvenile recruitment increased the value of having a proportion of juveniles disperse to the high=predation patch.
+Greater investment in juvenile recruitment increased the value of having a proportion of juveniles disperse to the high-predation patch.

 ### Timing of dispersal and predation.